za3k/za3k.com/hack-a-day-rules.md

 I'm retired, so I have a lot of time on my hands.
 I figured I could do a project in an average day!
 But I also wanted to avoid burnout, so I decided to aim a little smaller, and try to get them done in 3 hours or so, and have plenty of time for other things Now there was a small problem, which was that I started on Nov 3, so I had a little catching up.
 But I would worry about that later.

 The first thing I did was think about how to write projects.
 I decided I would write them in Flask, a python webserver, so I people could go visit an interactive website.
 Now, would that actually be fun to write every day?
 No. So maybe I should spend the first day writing a framework to make the other days easier.
 But that sounded boring, and abstract, and like I might not know what to do.
 So instead I just make a very simple app, and decided I would figure out how to make the framework on the second day, based on day 1 (this never happened, btw).
-My first project was the simplest thing I could think of: an [online blog](https://tilde.za3k.com/hackaday/blog/).
+My first project was the simplest thing I could think of: an online blog.za3k.com/hackaday/blog/).
 I would share it with friends, and they could all post on the blog if they wanted.
 At the last minute, I added some colors on impulse, which made it way nicer.

 [![Hack-A-Blog](https://za3k.com/img/hackaday03.png)](https://tilde.za3k.com/hackaday/blog/)